nitishpratap/interview/React/useCallback.md

 Remember that memoization comes with some performance trade-offs.
 Using `useCallback` can be beneficial when dealing with functions that are computationally expensive or when passing functions down multiple levels in the component tree.

-## Note

-React's implementation and features may evolve over time.
-For the latest and most accurate information on `useCallback` and other hooks, refer to the official React documentation.